Klumper/v-tooltip/README.md

   // Default position offset (px)
   defaultOffset: 0,
   // Default container where the tooltip will be appended.
-  // Setting it is `false`, the tooltip will be set to the reference parent.
+  // When set to `false`, the tooltip will be set to the reference parent.
   defaultContainer: 'body',
   defaultBoundariesElement: undefined,
   defaultPopperOptions: {},